Pink Beach & Long Beach in Komodo, What’s The Difference?

 Geographical Difference

 Pink Beach is located in Komodo Island, while Long Beach is located in Padar Island.
-Google Maps named both locations as “Pink Beach”, but locals call the one in Padar Island as “Long Beach” or “Pantai Panjang”.
+Google Maps named both locations as “Pink Beach”, but locals call the one on in Padar Island as “Long Beach” or “Pantai Panjang”.

 The locations of Pink Beach in Komodo island & Long Beach in Padar Island